Shantha Kottegoda

 General Shantha H.S.
-Kottegoda, WWV, RWP, RSP, VSV, USP (born November 6, 1949) is a retired senior Sri Lanka Army officer.
-He was the seventeenth Commander of the Sri Lankan Army from 1 July 2004 – 5 December 2005.
+Kottegoda, WWV, RWP, RSP, VSV, USP (born November 6, 1949) is a retired senior Sri Lanka Army officer who is currently posted as Chancellor of General Sir John Kotelawala Defence University.
+He was the seventeenth commander of the Sri Lankan Army from 1 July 2004 – 5 December 2005.
 He had served as the Sri Lankan Ambassador to Brazil and Thailand.
-In April 2019, following the Easter Sunday bombings he was appointed as the Permanent Secretary to the Ministry of Defence.
+In April 2019, following the Easter Sunday bombings he was appointed the permanent secretary to the Ministry of Defence.